shivin9/BT3103/README.md

 "## Hello World"
-"This line will cause conflict"
+"This line will be replaced"